Funerals at St James’

 What are the fees involved?

-To be able to continue ministry here and because of the costs of upkeep of such a beautiful historic building, we have some basic fees which include:
+To be able to continue ministry here and because of the costs of upkeep of such a beautiful historic building.

 - Organist available on application